-The run method takes as its argument an array of LispObjects and can thus support any number of arguments, including functions with variable arity, at the expense of a slightly clumsy calling convention.
-This is neccessary since there is no support for variable arity methods in the JVM, the variable arity methods in Java merely being syntactic sugar for passing extra arguments in an array [JLS3] (§15.12.4.2).
+expense of a slightly clumsy calling convention.
+This is neccesary since there is no support for variable arity methods in the JVM, the variable arity methods in Java merely being syntactic sugar for passing extra arguments in an array [JLS3] (§15.12.4.2).
+At the time of writing this is the approach implemented in the LJSP compiler.